 Charles specialises in commercial and commercial chancery work and has a wealth of experience in domestic and international arbitration.

-Featured as one of the 10 'most acclaimed young barristers making their mark' at the Chancery Commercial Bar in Legal Week's Stars at the Bar, Charles advises regularly on company and corporate governance issues and related disputes and is recognised in the Legal 500 for his Insolvency work.
+Featured as one of the 10 'most acclaimed young barristers making their mark' at the Chancery Commercial Bar in Legal Week's Stars at the Bar, Charles has been recognised for a number of years in the Legal 500 for his Insolvency work.

 As well as advising clients in the UK, Charles’ practice has a strong international edge.
 He acts regularly for instructing firms and/or clients based in mainland Europe, Russia, the Americas, Caribbean (particularly the Turks and Caicos and Bahamas) and the Far East.
 Much of Charles’ practice involves working with foreign Counsel, expert witnesses of foreign law and with conflicts of laws issues.
 Charles acts as an expert of English law in foreign proceedings.

 Charles is a committed supporter of pro-bono work and speaks to groups of students of different ages and backgrounds about pursuing careers in the law.
 Please see further "Access to the legal profession" below.

-Co-Author of Electronic Disclosure Law and Practice, Oxford University Press, first edition October 2017 (with Michael Wheater).
+Co-Author of Electronic Disclosure Law and Practice, Oxford University Press (with Michael Wheater).